 Samples taken to predict the risk of nematode injury to a newly planted crop must be taken well in advance of planting to allow for sample analysis and treatment periods if so required.
 For best results, sample for nematodes at the end of the growing season, before crop destruction, when nematodes are most numerous and easiest to detect.
-Collect soil and root samples from 10 to 20 field locations using a cylindrical sampling tube, or if unavailable, a trowel or shovel (Figure 6).
+Collect soil and root samples from 10 to 20 field locations using a cylindrical sampling tube, or if unavailable, a trowel or shovel (Figure 4).
 Since most species of nematodes are concentrated in the crop rooting zone, samples should be collected to a soil depth of at least 6 to 10 inches.
-Plant-pathogenic nematodes such as sting and root-knot can be deeply distributed throughout the soil profile to a depth of 4 feet, however, well below the typical sampling depth and zones of root growth, and have the capability to move upward to infest plant roots.
+Plant-pathogenic nematodes can be deeply distributed throughout the soil profile well below the typical sampling depth and zones of root growth, and have the capability to move upward to infest plant roots.
 In this scenario, samples procured from surface soil horizons may not adequately describe nematode populations and potential threats to crop growth and yield.
-As a practical matter however, sample in a regular pattern over the area, emphasizing removal of samples across rows rather than along rows (Figure 7).
+For practicality, sample in a regular pattern over the area, emphasizing removal of samples across rows rather than along rows (Figure 5).
 One sample should represent no more than 10 acres for relatively low-value crops and no more than 5 acres for high value crops.
 Fields that have different crops (or varieties) during the past season or that have obvious differences either in soil type or previous history of cropping problems should be sampled separately.
 Sample only when soil moisture is appropriate for working the field, avoiding extremely dry or wet soil conditions.

-Figure 6.
+Figure 4.
 The collection of soil samples for nematode analysis can be acquired from the field using either cylindrical sampling tubes, trowels, bucket auger, or shovel.